 IESE Business School celebrated the 17th edition of Fashion and Luxury Goods industry meeting created by Professor Nueno seventeen years ago.

-Many different topics went over but I would like to underline the followings:
+Many different topics went over but I would like to underline the following ones:

 - Retail as DNA: Take care of what products define your value proposition.
 If you focus on icons, you will fell.